SunLab-UGA/NO_FEC/README.md

 # NO_FEC
-This is an exploration of a GNU_Radio 802.11 without Forward Error Correction
+This is an exploration of a GNU_Radio 802.11 without Forward Error Correction The radioconda env is to keep keep the ieee802_11 packages seperated

 ## install instructions
 * install radioconda and mamba